Roasted Chicken Stock

 Cover everything in the pot completely with cold water, bring the contents to a boil, then reduce the heat to low and allow the stock to simmer for about 2 hours.
 Remove from the heat, and strain the solids though a fine meshed sieve, then discard the solids.
 Allow the stock to cool, skim the fat and store in the fridge or freeze until ready to use.

-One thought on “Roasted Chicken Stock
+2 thoughts on “Roasted Chicken Stock

 1. Pingback: The Tale of The Little Chicken That Could, Part III: Risotto, the Essence of a Chicken and the End? | bits and breadcrumbs